tangshuang/componer/README.md

 npm packages always come first.
 For example, when you run `componer install my-component jquery`, jquery will be installed by npm into your root node_modules directory, event though there is a bower jquery.
 On the other hand, if npm run fail, bower packages will be try. eg. `componer install my-component d3`, d3 has only bower package, so npm install will fail and bower install will be run after the error message.

 Pass `-S` to save this dependence to package.json or bower.json dependencies option, `-D` is to save to devDependencies.
-If you do not pass `-S` or `-D`, componer will use `-S` default.
-If you want to install some package without saving to .json files, just use `npm install` or `bower install`. `-S` or `-D` is nouseful when there is no `-p`.
+If you do not pass `-S` or `-D`.
+If you pass neither of them, .json files will not change. `-S` or `-D` is nouseful when there is no `-p`.

 2) install all packages for a componout